 Wellington is our kind of city.
 It’s big enough, but not too big.
 It’s a thriving city, but surrounded in nature.
 The people are friendly and the Wellington NZ craft beer scene is sensational.
 What Wellington – and all of New Zealand for that matter – is not, however, is a budget destination.
 The steep prices for accommodations, meals and public transportation add up in hurry.
 No worries (or she’ll be right, as Kiwis would say), once in the city, there is plenty of entertainment that doesn’t cost a dime.
 In fact, these 6 free things to do in Wellington, New Zealand were some of the highlights of our trip.

-Let’s see Wellington, New Zealand attractions and save money!
+Let’s see some of the Best Wellington, New Zealand attractions and save money!

 #1 Enjoy The View From Mount Victoria